avkashk/OSINT/README.md

 # OSTINT
-List of all Open Source Intelligence tools in single place This is just a start-up Git, it will improve with the time and space given to the author ;)
+List of all Open Source Intelligence tools in single place.
+This is just a start-up Git, it will improve with the time and space given to the author ;)

 <b>Maltego</b>